NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 After you have been added to your first project, you will need to either initialize your RSA software token or enable your hardware token.

-**RSA software token:** Please follow the instructions contained in the `RSA Software Token USER Instructions <https://docs.google.com/document/d/1-UMv1K62nQkKS0etbuLsXHZE2KBtjLl0/edit>`__.
+**RSA software token:** Please follow the instructions contained in the :ref:`RSA-software-token` User Instructions.

+.. _RSA-hardware-token:

-**RSA hardware token:** Submit an OTRS ticket.
+**RSA hardware token:** Submit an OTRS ticket to obtain a hardware token.
 Send an email to rdhpcs.aim.help@noaa.gov using the subject line: Enable token.
 You will be sent an email once your hardware token has been enabled with instructions about how to set your token pin.